 - Best for fishing:

-Best for slow-moving waters: AIRE Lynx II Tandem Inflatable Kayak
+Best adjustable: Aire Lynx II Tandem Inflatable Kayak

-Gently paddle down the river with your partner in this 12-foot, 6-inch long, 39-pound tandem inflatable kayak.
+Gently paddle down the river with your partner or go on a solo adventure in this 12-foot, 6-inch long, 39-pound tandem inflatable kayak.
 The exterior is built strong and highly resistant to punctures, while numerous cargo loops line the edges for attaching any necessary gear.
-Its smooth design makes for efficient maneuvering through the water, and 3 drain holes allow for water to be removed from the cockpit as needed.
+The seats and cargo loops are removable and adjustable so you can customize the craft according to the adventure you plan on embarking on.
+Its smooth design makes for efficient maneuvering through the water, and three drain holes allow for water to be removed from the cockpit as needed.
 This kayak holds up to 475 pounds, and comes with two paddles, a repair kit, and a 10-year no-fault manufacturer warranty.

 - The 5 best kayaks for 2020